 -Yes. $20 will get you a very accurate digital tuner that fits in your guitar case.
 It is the easiest, quickest and most reliable way to get your guitar into tune every time you pick it up to play.
 Right now the SNARK tuner is my favorite.
+I also recommend the Guitar Tuna phone app, which is a good guitar tuner.
 Guitars and their strings are very sensitive to any temperature, humidity, or air pressure changes.
 Just transporting it from your house to a lesson is enough to throw it out of tune.
 Tune your guitar every time you pick it up to play.
 You need to practice tuning as well as playing.

 Should I (or my child) play left-handed or right-handed?

 -This is a sure-fire way to get a bunch of guitar teachers into a heated discussion.
 Personally I feel there are no clear-cut answers to this debate.
 I generally like a student to go with their gut feeling on this.
 You can contact me and we can discuss the pros and cons of going lefty or righty at length over the phone.

 Should my younger child learn on a smaller guitar?

 -Generally, yes.
 It’s a good idea to take them to the guitar store and have them try sitting with a few different sizes with the salesperson.
 Having a well-built properly sized guitar is very important for young students.
 Little hands will have a hard enough time as it is.

 I found a small kid sized guitar made in China for $50 at a discount store.
 Should I buy it?